john-griffin/feedzirra/README.md

+**This is a fork of Feedzirra**

+I maintain this fork for compatibility with WebMock/VCR.
+Feedzirra uses Curl::Multi which WebMock does not support.
+This fork makes all requests via Curl::Easy which is supported by WebMock.
+This sacrifices parallel performance for testability.
+I tend to use worker queues (such as Sidekiq) for processing so the lack of parallel requests is a trade off I'm willing to make.

+**Normal README below**

 # Feedzirra [![Build Status](https://secure.travis-ci.org/pauldix/feedzirra.png)](http://travis-ci.org/pauldix/feedzirra)

 I'd like feedback on the api and any bugs encountered on feeds in the wild.
 I've set up a [google group here](http://groups.google.com/group/feedzirra).